-UT library is the oldest and largest research library in Estonia.
-It holds over 4.1 mln items and hosts around 2000 visitors every day.
-The library has an online system where students can search for books and borrow them, download electronic materials from databases, etc. It contains book stacks, reading rooms, a conference centre, exhibition halls, computer centres and private working rooms.
+UT main library is the oldest and largest research library in Estonia.
+It holds over 4.1 million items and hosts around 2000 visitors every day.
+The library has an online system where students can borrow books, download electronic materials from databases, etc. The library contains book stacks, reading rooms, a conference centre, exhibition halls, computer centres and private working rooms.

-The University of Tartu offer free WiFi in its residence halls, study buildings and libraries.
-Furthermore, free public WiFi is available in certain areas of the city.
+The University of Tartu offers free WiFi in its residence halls, study buildings and libraries.
+Furthermore, free WiFi is available in many areas in the city.
 Registration to courses and all other necessary proceedings can be done online.

 UT runs the biggest hospital in Estonia and operates several clinics throughout Tartu.
 The university also provides a professional psychologist for students.

 The University of Tartu operates all over Tartu and has colleges in Narva, Pärnu, Tallinn and Viljandi.
 UT owns over 100 buildings, including 3 Museums and a Botanical Garden.